lc09c/bmiptools/paper/paper.md

 # Summary

 Image-processing is a fundamental step in many scientific imaging techniques, and it is particularly critical in tomographic techniques.
 In most cases, the aim of the processing is to ‘clean’ the images from artifacts inherent to the technique and to facilitate a smooth and fast segmentation of the volumetric datasets.
 Focused ion beam/scanning electron microscopy (FIB/SEM) based tomography, which is gaining more and more importance in the fields of structural biology and biological materials, is one of these techniques where the ‘digital cleaning’ of the images becomes a fundamental step to obtain visually understandable and easy-to-segment volumetric datasets.
 In this case, the need for the digital cleaning arises from the sample inherent mechanical properties, the sample preparation and from the imaging workflow.
 Especially, FIB/SEM-based volume imaging performed under cryogenic conditions (cryo-FIB/SEM) is afflicted by certain systematic artifacts that heavily compromise the readability of the images.
-Bmiptools (BioMaterials Image Processing TOOLS) is a Python package designed for addressing this issue, with a series of plugins tailored to remove/mitigate the typical artifacts present in (cryo-)FIB/SEM image stacks.
+Bmiptools (BioMaterials Image Processing Tools) is a Python package designed for addressing this issue, with a series of plugins tailored to remove/mitigate the typical artifacts present in (cryo-)FIB/SEM image stacks.
 Bmiptools can be easily installed and used both via a Python API or via a simple GUI, making it accessible both to expert and non-expert users.

 # Statement of needs